Paircast is a perfect tool for recording coder behavior during a take-home interview.

-- Next, tell Paircast where you’ll be writing code, this is called your working directory.
+- Next, identify the working directory where code will be written.
 Paircast will watch this directory and automatically commit changes to a new git branch.

-- If your working directory doesn’t have a .gitignore already, you’ll need to choose a default one.
+- If the chosen working directory doesn’t have one already, choose a default .gitignore file.

 - Finally, click the record button!
-You’ll see a preview of your screen and camera.
+The user will see a preview of their screen and camera.
 Paircast will start tracking changes, and you’ll receive a desktop notification when the first change happens.
 Changes not detected?
 See this article.

-Now as you code, Paircast will transcribe what you say and log it to a markdown file along with code changes.
-Paircast turns your coding session into a readme!
+Now while coding, Paircast will transcribe what you say and log it to a markdown file along with any newly created code or code changes andt convert the coding session into a readme file.

-When you’ve finished, click “Finish Recording.”
-Paircast will upload your video file, code changes, and publish your cast.
+When finished, click “Finish Recording.”
+Paircast will upload the video file, code changes, and publish the cast.

 Click “Edit Cast.”
-This will launch a new browser window where you can playback and edit your cast.
+This will launch a new browser window where the cast can be played back and/or edited..